 The NY Daily News offers an amusing list of insults against Donald Trump: “Short fingered Vulgarian,” “Angry Creamsicle,” “Fascist Carnival Barker,” “F*ckface von Clownstick,” “Decomposing Jack-O-Lantern,” “Chairman of the Saddam Hussein Fanclub,” “Racist Clementine,” “Sentient Caps Lock Button,” “Cheeto Jesus,” “Tangerine Tornado,” and perhaps the most creative/literary reference, “Rome Burning in Man Form.”

-See if you can tell which of these is an ad hominem and which is just an insult.
+See if you can tell which of these is an ad hominem argument, and which is just an insult.

 “MacDougal roots for a British football team.
 Clearly he’s unfit to be a police chief in Ireland.”

-Example 2: “All people from Crete are liars”
+“All people from Crete are liars”

 “The Senator thinks we can solve all our ecological problems by driving a Prius.”

 “Quite the contrary, the Senator thinks the environment is such a wreck that no one’s car choice or driving habits would make the slightest difference.”

 Any time ignorance is used as a major premise in support of an argument, it’s liable to be a fallacious appeal to ignorance.
 Naturally, we are all ignorant of many things, but it is cheap and manipulative to allow this unfortunate aspect of the human condition to do most of our heavy lifting in an argument.

 “We have no evidence that the Illuminati ever existed.
 They must have been so clever they destroyed all the evidence.”

-Example 2: “I know nothing about Tank Johnson except that he has a criminal record as long as your leg, but I’ll bet he’s really just misunderstood.”
+“I know nothing about Tank Johnson except that he has a criminal record as long as your leg, but I’ll bet he’s really just misunderstood.”

 This fallacy has a few other names: “black-and-white fallacy,” “either-or fallacy,” “false dichotomy,” and “bifurcation fallacy.”
 This line of reasoning fails by limiting the options to two when there are in fact more options to choose from.
 Sometimes the choices are between one thing, the other thing, or both things together (they don’t exclude each other).
-Sometimes there are a whole range of options, three, four, five, or a hundred and forty-five.
+Sometimes there is a whole range of options, three, four, five, or a hundred and forty-five.
 However it may happen, the false dichotomy fallacy errs by oversimplifying the range of options.

 Dilemma-based arguments are only fallacious when, in fact, there are more than the stated options.
 It’s not a fallacy however if there really are only two options.
 For example, “either Led Zeppelin is the greatest band of all time, or they are not.”
-That’s a true dilemma, since there really are only two options there: A or non-A. It would be fallacious however to say, “there are only two kinds of people in the world, people who love Led Zeppelin, and people who hate music.”
+That’s a true dilemma, since there really are only two options there: A or non-A. It would be fallacious however to say, “There are only two kinds of people in the world: people who love Led Zeppelin, and people who hate music.”
 Some people are indifferent about that music.
 Some sort of like it, or sort of dislike it, but don’t have strong feelings either way.